AntarEspadas/Svelte20/README.md

 In addition, it is very easy to integrate with multiple languages, such as TypeScript, PUG, Sass, Less, CoffeeScript, etc. In particular, this template is pre-configured to work with TypeScript, Sass/Scss and PUG out of the box.
 Using these languages is, of course, optional, and you can keep using regular HTML/CSS/JS if you prefer.

-Svelte also allows you break up your code into multiple files, avoiding the monolithic HTML and CSS files that usually result from working without a framework
+Svelte also allows you to break up your code into multiple files, avoiding the monolithic HTML and CSS files that usually result from working without a framework.

-Another Svelte feature that is personally one of my favorites, is component-scoped styles, that is, if you add a `style` tag to your markup and inside it use a selector that targets all `div` elements, only the `div`s defined inside that same file will be affected, rather than all `div`s globally
+Another Svelte feature that is personally one of my favorites, is component-scoped styles, that is, if you add a `style` tag to your markup and inside it use a selector that targets all `div` elements, only the `div`s defined inside that same file will be affected, rather than all `div`s globally.

-This project also includes [Webpack](https://webpack.js.org/), which in this case allows the usage of `import` syntax inside sheet workers, removing the need to keep all your code in a single file and making it easier to use external libraries such as [The Aaron Sheet](https://github.com/shdwjk/TheAaronSheet)
+This project also includes [Webpack](https://webpack.js.org/), which in this case allows the usage of `import` syntax inside sheet workers, removing the need to keep all your code in a single file and making it easier to use external libraries such as [The Aaron Sheet](https://github.com/shdwjk/TheAaronSheet).

 ## Getting started

-In order to use this template, you will need to have [Node.js](https://nodejs.org) installed on your computer
+In order to use this template, you will need to have [Node.js](https://nodejs.org) installed on your computer.

-- Start by downloading this template either by cloning it with `git` or downloading it using the `code` button above.
+- Start by downloading this template, either by cloning it with `git` or downloading it using the `code` button above.
 - Open a terminal in the root directory of the template and run `npm install` to download all the dependencies.
 - Open the file `src/sheet/sheet.svelte` and edit it to your liking.
 You can use standard HTML/CSS.
 - In the terminal, run `npm run build`.
-This will create a directory named `build` and put all the sheet's files inside it (`sheet.html`, `sheet.css`, `sheet.json`, `README.md`, etc.).
+This will create a directory named `build` and put all the sheet's files inside it (`sheet.html`, `sheet.css`, `sheet.json`, `README.md`, etc.)
 - You can run `npm run build:watch` in order to build the sheet automatically every time you make changes to any of the files.
 - You could also run `npm run dev` in order to test your sheet in a browser and reload changes automatically.
 However, any roll20 specific features won't work this way.